Meet the Team

 Ashley

 Ashley began her dance journey at age 3.
-When she was 12, she joined her first competition team and competed in various styles such as jazz, tap, lyrical, and contemporary until she graduated high school.
-During this time, she also taught dance classes to elementary age children.
-In college, Ashley was a member of the Siena Dance Team for four years.
+In her youth, she performed and competed in various dance styles and also taught her first students in an after-school enrichment program.
+In college, Ashley was a member of the Siena Dance Team and performed at sporting and community events.
 She received her Bachelor's Degree in Psychology and Spanish Language from Siena College in 2012.
 After graduating, Ashley worked in special education while also teaching dance and movement classes to young children.
 In 2016, Ashley joined the TPAC community and never looked back.
 During her time at TPAC, Ashley has taken on multiple roles, including Teacher and Choreographer for the Conservatory Program, Eclipse Dance Team, Encore, and Metrowest Family Theater.
 She was Costume Coordinator for several youth musicals and worked remotely as Administrative Assistant in 2022.
 Even after relocating to upstate NY with her family, Ashley has one foot firmly planted at TPAC because there's just no other place like it!
-She is looking forward to her new remote role as Recital Coordinator as well as returning in person for other TPAC endeavors!
+She is looking forward to reprising her role as Recital Coordinator for TPAC's 20th season!

 Dance and Theater